This simple crockpot cranberry sauce uses only 5 ingredients but the bourbon makes it seem much fancier!

 You can use fresh cranberries or frozen cranberries, but I prefer fresh.
 I find they hold their shape a little bit more, which I prefer in terms of texture and appearance.

-Second, keep in mind that this is a very versatile and forgiving recipe.
+This is a very versatile and forgiving recipe.
 You can use brown sugar instead of white sugar.
-I used coconut sugar last year and it was great.
+I even used coconut sugar last year, and it was great.
 You can add more sugar if you like a sweeter version or follow the measurements below (or cut back even more) for a tart option.

-For a different flavor, try using orange juice instead of water or add some orange zest to the mix.
+If you want a different flavor, try using orange juice instead of water or add some orange zest to the mix.
+This always adds a fun flavor to the cranberry sauce.

 - 1 bag (12 oz) fresh cranberries, rinsed